 Women in particular may put off a visit to the skin cancer clinic because of the need to expose their skin for the mole scan.

 The doctor initially examines your forearms, face and scalp with your clothes on.
 You are then asked to remove your clothes down to your underwear, lie on your back, & cover yourself with a sheet.
 The exposed skin is examined with the mole scanner.
 You are asked if you are worried about any lesions in the areas still covered up.
 Finally, you lie on your front, re-site the sheet, and the skin check is completed.

 What process does the doctor follow?

 The aim is to establish whether a skin lesion might be a melanoma, BCC, SCC or other type of skin cancer.

-- The lesion is definitely benign – move onto the next lesion!
+- The lesion is harmless – move onto the next lesion.

 - The lesion is definitely a skin cancer – this will need treatment.

-- It is unclear what the lesion is, and a skin cancer is a reasonable possibility – biopsy is required.
+- The lesion might be a skin cancer – biopsy is required.

 People have a tendency to developing the same ‘type’ of skin lesions.

 It is important that each mole is viewed both in its own right, and in comparison to the other moles.